 Rustic and Weathered DIY Project Ideas

 I'm sharing some of my favorite DIY projects featuring that weathered, rustic, chippy look that most of us can't get enough of!
-There is a link to the tutorial for each of these projects.
+There is a link to the tutorial for each of these projects so you can follow along and make some rustic, chippy things for your home!

 Affiliate links may be included for your convenience.
 As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.
 My full disclosure policy can be found here.

 Hi friend, are you officially into summer yet?
-School ended here May 24, but to be honest, it hasn't felt too different!
-We are wrapping up Phase 1 of our big flooring project, which I'll be sharing soon.
+We are wrapping up Phase 1 of our big flooring project, which I'll be sharing soon (Update: see our new waterproof barnwood floors here).
 Today I rounded up some of my favorite DIY projects that have that rustic, weathered, chippy style that is incredibly popular right now!

 Here's a funny thing.
 When I was young, I liked shiny and new.
 The shinier and newer, the better!
-I didn't have a lot of stuff because shiny, new stuff is expensive!
+I didn't have a lot of stuff because the shiny, new stuff I loved was expensive!

 Out with the old...Rae Dunn sale!

-Since I discovered a passion for DIY, I have more stuff than I can handle! π Most of it is old and weathered.
-Rustic, chippy and vintage.
+Since I discovered a passion for DIY, I have more stuff than I can handle! πŸ˜• Most of it is old and weathered, rustic, chippy and vintage (some of it is extra chippy due to our many, many cross country moves! - you can read more about that here).
 Our recent flooring install meant everything needed to be moved from a couple of spaces.
-I took the time to go through all the stuff and I got rid of a lot!
-I'm even in the process of "de-stashing" my large Rae Dunn collection because let's be honest...who needs 57 Rae Dunn mugs?
-If you are interested in purchasing any, you can view the items I'm selling here.
+I took the time to go through all my stuff and I got rid of a lot, including much of my Rae Dunn collection because let's be honest...who needs 57 Rae Dunn mugs?
+If you are interested in seeing what I sold, you can view the items here.

 Pieces that tell a story

-I like old stuff and I cannot lie! π΅π
+I like old stuff and I cannot lie! πŸŽ΅πŸ˜ƒ

 Based on the projects you're pinning from my blog, I know that you love these things too!
 I know that you might have missed some of these projects, so I'm sharing them all here today, together in one place, to help you out!
 Some are quick and easy, others will take longer.
 Some of these project ideas are free and others are more expensive.
 So you see, there's something here for everyone!